oaiba/dev/content/en/posts/devlog-1-custom-camera-node-for-top-down-viewport-by-c++.md

 ### Conclusion

-We have just analyzed a complete C++ solution for creating a professional-feeling top-down camera using Unreal Engine's modern Camera Framework.
+We have just analyzed a complete C++ solution for creating a professional-feeling top-down camera using Unreal Engine's **Gameplay Camera System**.
 By combining multiple layers of interpolation (springs for movement, FInterp for zoom) and techniques like velocity prediction, we've created a camera node that is not only powerful but also incredibly flexible.

 Try experimenting with the `Stiffness` and `Mass` values to create a unique camera feel for your own project!